ktap/ktap/README.md

 Highlights
 ----------
-- simple but powerful script language
+- simple but powerful scripting language
-- register based interpreter(heavy optimized) in Linux kernel
+- register based interpreter (heavily optimized) in Linux kernel
-- small and lightweight(6KLOC of interpreter)
+- small and lightweight (6KLOC of interpreter)
 - not depend on gcc for each script running
 - easy to use in embedded environment without debugging info
-- support static tracepoint, k(ret)probe, u(ret)probe, function trace, timer, backtrace and more
+- support for static tracepoint, k(ret)probe, u(ret)probe, function trace, timer, backtrace and more
 - supported in x86, arm, ppc, mips
 - safety in sandbox